CGS & CML Reference¶

 required: <bool>

 description on capability parameters: Optional.
-When the prompt uses a symbolic PromptRenderMode (compact or tsv, via --symbol-tuning compact|tsv on plasm-mcp / plasm-repl / plasm-eval — not a legacy symbol_tuning: true flag), each parameter gets a p# gloss line in DOMAIN (compact: line before first use; tsv: folded into the teaching table).
-The gloss shows the parameter type and, after a middle dot (·), either this description (trimmed, possibly truncated) or, if omitted, the wire name from YAML.
-Use the same style as entity field descriptions: short domain prose, not HTTP or mapping trivia.
+When the prompt uses a symbolic PromptRenderMode (compact or tsv, via --symbol-tuning compact|tsv on plasm-mcp / plasm-repl / plasm-eval), each parameter gets a p# gloss line in teaching table.
+The gloss shows the parameter type and, after a middle dot, either this description or the wire name.
+Use the same style as entity field descriptions: short domain prose.
+Do not restate name:, wire type, or enum members.

 Parameter Roles¶